Robust Co-design Optimisation for Agile Fixed-Wing UAVs: RESULTS

 The fixed-wing UAV platform uses conventional control surfaces (ailerons, elevator, and rudder) with a constant chord fraction $c_{f}/c = 0.3$.
 The cylindrical fuselage has a radius of $0.05\, \si{m}$ and a length of $0.8 \, \si{m}$, considering an additional payload of $0.35 \, \si{kg}$ to account for the avionics and battery, located at the centre of gravity.
 The conventional tail consists of a horizontal and vertical stabiliser, both with a span of $0.3\, \si{m}$ and chord of $0.1\, \si{m}$.
+All lifting surfaces use NACA 0012 profiles with a blending sharpness $k = 20$.
+This approximates the progressive stall characteristics across the operational range $Re = 3.4 \times 10^4 - 3.4 \times 10^5$ without introducing gradient discontinuities in the NLP.
 The co-design parameters are the wing span $b_{w} \in [0.05, 1]\, \si{m}$, the wing chord $c_{w} \in [0.05, 0.5]\, \si{m}$, and the wing horizontal location $x_w \in [0.05, 0.5]\, \si{m}$ defined from the nose of the fuselage.
-These parameters directly influence two key flight characteristics: the aerodynamic efficiency, dictated by the aspect ratio $AR = b_{w} / c_{w}$, and the longitudinal stability, governed by the static margin $K_{n} = x_{np}-x_{cg}$.
+These parameters directly influence two primary fixed-wing agility characteristics: the aspect ratio $AR = b_{w} / c_{w}$ that defines the roll moment of inertia and dictates the aerodynamic efficiency and resistance to banking, and the static margin $K_{n} = x_{np}-x_{cg}$ that governs the longitudinal stability and pitch responsiveness.
 This distance $K_{n}$ between the neutral point (where aerodynamic forces act) and the centre of gravity defines the longitudinal stiffness and indicates if the UAV is naturally stable under pitch disturbances.
+While traditional static approaches optimise for steady-state manoeuvrability and aerodynamic efficiency, these metrics in isolation do not guarantee that a specific agile flight mission can be performed.
+Therefore, a dynamic co-design formulation is required to evaluate the vehicle’s performance across the entire manoeuvre manifold rather than at isolated equilibrium points.
+Hence, our framework ensures that the optimal designs possess the control authority and inertial properties necessary to robustly perform complex agile manoeuvres in spatially-constrained environments.

 We evaluate our method on an obstacle avoidance mission, a vertical reversal task, and a constrained hairpin manoeuvre.
 The initial condition is consistent across the three tasks: the UAV starts from $\mathbf{p}_{0} = (0, 0, 0) \, \si{m}$ with a velocity $\mathbf{v}_{b, 0} = (10, 0, 0) \, \si{m/s}$.
 The terminal states of the three tasks are: